Skip To Top Navigation Skip To Content Skip To Footer

 Federal Pell Grant Program

 This federal program provides grants to eligible undergraduate students and does not require repayment.
-A Pell Grant for a full-time student ranges between $639 and $6,345 for the 2020-2021 academic year.
-The amount received depends upon the EFC.
+The amount received depends upon the SAI/EFC.
 Students attending full-time receive one-half of their Pell eligibility in the fall semester and one-half in the spring semester.
 Students attending less-than-full-time receive pro-rated awards in the same manner as full-time students.
+The summer semester at MSSU is treated as a trailer to the academic year.
+Therefore, summer Pell payments will only be made for those students who are enrolled in summer classes and have remaining eligibility from the current academic year.

 Federal Supplemental Educational Opportunity Grant (FSEOG)